-Pelvic tilts also work the abs gently: lie on your back on a carpeted floor or on a yoga mat with your knees bent and kneecaps pointing toward the ceiling.
+Pelvic tilts are a gentle exercise after hernia surgery.
+Lie on your back on a carpeted floor or on a yoga mat with your knees bent and kneecaps pointing toward the ceiling.
 Contract your belly muscles to press the full length of your spine into the floor without raising your hips up.
 Then relax your belly and let the curve of your spine lift off the floor.
 You can do this about six to eight times in three or four sets.

 From the same starting position, you can also do a glute bridge, raising your pelvis gently toward the ceiling while keeping your shoulders on the floor.

 When you feel ready for more, try supine reverse marches.
-This move has the same starting position described above, but the focus here is on keeping your lower back stable.
+This move has the same starting position as that of pelvic tilts, but the focus here is on keeping your lower back stable.
 To do this, you have to contract your abdominals before you start moving.
-Bring one bent knee toward you --- keeping the knee bent to 90 degrees --- just until your shin is parallel to the floor.
+Bring one bent knee toward you — keeping the knee bent to 90 degrees — just until your shin is parallel to the floor.
 Keep the leg in this position while you breathe in and out.
 Put the first leg down, and then repeat with the other leg.
 Repeat two to four times on each leg.